PrestaShop/prestashop.github.io/news/_posts/2017-05-05-being-in-an-open-source-community.md

 One new contribution does not automatically means having one more contributor.
 Sometimes contributors just drop one idea, and are never seen again.

-To make contributors come back, the project should be fun to contribute to!
+To make contributors come back, the project should be fun to contribute to! <br/>
-This means being proactive, with quick decision, quick comments, quick code reviews, and quick thank-yous!
+This means being proactive, with quick decision, quick comments, quick code reviews, and quick thank-yous!<br/>
 This also means being human: a community should do its best to de-anonymize contribution.
-Having an online presence, writing blogpost, doing webcast/videos, etc.
+Having an online presence, writing blogpost, doing webcast/videos, etc.<br/>
-Contributors should be "onboarded": they should now that can take more ownership on the project, should they want to.
+Contributors should be "onboarded": they should now that can take more ownership on the project, should they want to.<br/>
 Finally, talks should not always be about the project and only the project: being humans also means being able to talk of something else, to joke, to post silly pictures, etc. Don't take it too seriously! :)